-(1) 935 CMR 501.180 is governed by M.G.L. c.
-94G § 3(d)(1) through (5), as amended by St. 2022, c.
+- (1) This section is governed by M.G.L. c.
+94G § 3 (d)(1)-(5), as amended by St. 2022, c.
 180 which went into effect on November 9, 2022.
 Pursuant to M.G.L. c.
-94G, § 4(a), the Commission is authorized to review, regulate, enforce, and approve HCAs and to develop a Model Host Community Agreement.

-(2) General Requirements for Host Community Agreements.
-The Commission shall review and approve each HCA as part of a completed License application and at each License renewal.
+94G § 4(a), the Commission is authorized to review, regulate, enforce, and approve HCAs and to develop a Model Host Community Agreement. - (2) General Requirements for Host Community Agreements.
+The Commission shall review and approve each HCA as part of a completed license application and at each license renewal.
 The parties to an HCA relative to an application for licensure are a License Applicant and a Host Community.
-The parties to an HCA relative to an application for renewal of licensure are a Host Community and an MTC.

-(a) A License Applicant seeking a new License to operate an MTC shall negotiate and execute a compliant HCA with a Host Community, unless a compliant HCA Waiver has been submitted pursuant to 935 CMR 501.180(5).
-A compliant HCA or compliant HCA waiver must be submitted in order for a License application to be deemed complete pursuant to 935 CMR 501.102.
+The parties to an HCA relative to an application for renewal of licensure are a Host Community and an MTC. - (a) A License Applicant seeking a new license to operate an MTC shall negotiate and execute a compliant HCA with a Host Community, unless a compliant HCA Waiver has been submitted pursuant to 935 CMR 501.180(5).
+A compliant HCA or compliant HCA waiver must be submitted in order for a license application to be deemed complete pursuant to 935 CMR 501.102.